Do Transportation and Rest Stops Affect Lung Health?

 Determining the Effect of Stress on the Respiratory Microbiome of Cattle During Transportation

-Alexander, Trevor (Agriculture and Agri-Food Canada Lethbridge)
+Trevor Alexander (Agriculture and Agri-Food Canada Lethbridge)

 Graham Plastow (University of Alberta); Karen Schwartzkopf-Genswein, Tim McAllister, Dallas Thomas (Agriculture and Agri-Food Canada Lethbridge)

 Transportation is stressful, but so is loading and unloading.
 Research hasn’t determined whether requiring mandatory rest stops to break up long distance transport into more, shorter trips will reduce or increase stress.
 We do know that stress can increase the risk of diseases like BRD, possibly by disturbing the microbes that naturally live in the respiratory tract and allowing disease-causing microbes to establish a foothold.
-This project will examine how transportation rest stops affect the respiratory microbiome using cattle involved in an ongoing Beef Cluster funded project.
+This project examined how transportation rest stops affect the respiratory microbiome using cattle involved in an ongoing Beef Cluster funded project.

-- Analyze the respiratory microbiome (bacterial commensals and pathogens; viral agents) in comparison to stress markers (cortisol, blood cell counts, haptoglobin) in cattle subjected to the following transportation stress models:
+Analyze the respiratory microbiome (bacterial commensals and pathogens; viral agents) in comparison to stress markers (cortisol, blood cell counts, haptoglobin) in cattle subjected to the following transportation stress models:

-- varying rest stop durations (including no rest stop) and time in transport,
+- varying rest stop durations (including no rest stop)

-What they will do
+What they DID